 The majority of holiday baking seems to be sweet: butter cookies and peppermint chocolate brownies and all manner of traditional sweet yeasted breads.
 There are cookie trays galore and candy everywhere and gingerbread houses.
-Fittingly, our latest pick for our Bakealong series is a sweet version of our holiday Bakealong bread: Cinnamon Star Bread.
+Fittingly, here’s a sweet version of one of our most popular holiday breads: Cinnamon Star Bread.

 Today, we’re going to talk about turning that gorgeous recipe savory.
 Star bread is such a versatile template: Just take the soft, pliable dough and swap in your favorite fillings.
 Savory star bread is a great choice for a festive appetizer; it’s basically a pull-apart bread, so it’s perfect as a finger food for holiday cocktail parties.

 Choose a simple filling (like cheese or butter and herbs), and it becomes a prettier, fancier version of a classic dinner roll.
 Serve it alongside holiday meals, or even just weeknight suppers!Dozens of savory filling ideas, from pizza to pesto, for a gorgeous holiday star bread recipe.
 Click To Tweet